 The 2020 draft offered a ton of RB talent.
 While one didn't come off the board until the 32nd selection (Clyde Edwards-Helaire-Chiefs), there was a bevy of talent to follow.
 Sixteen were drafted in total, nine of which came off the board within the first rounds.
-This class will come close to matching it with some key declarations, however.

 1) Najee Harris | 6'1 | 230 | RB | Alabama -